fairfair/vuetable/README.md

 }
 ```

-exemple of status object (from enums):
+exemple of status object, for labelled items (store in enums in above example):
 ```
 {
     name: 'A proposer',